hpe-storage/co-deployments/operators/hpe-csi-operator/README.md

 ## Installation on OpenShift

-HPE CSI Driver needs to run in privileged mode and needs need access to host ports, host network and should be able to mount hostPath volumes.
+HPE CSI Driver needs to run in privileged mode and needs access to host ports, host network and should be able to mount hostPath volumes.
 Hence, before deploying HPE CSI operator on OCP, please create a `SecurityContextConstraints` to allow our driver to be running with these privileges.

 Get SCC:
 ```